samuel-alves21/StudyPom/readme.md

 Start, pause, and reset the timer
-Get visual and audio notifications when the timer ends Keep track of completed pomodoro sessions and total study time Customize the app theme and colors to your liking
+Get visual and audio notifications when the timer ends Keep track of completed pomodoro sessions and total study time
-Save your settings and session history in your browser's local storage Responsive design that works on desktop and mobile devices

 ## Getting Started